jirotubuyaki/ThunderBayesR/README.md

 ## Background
 ### Chinese Restaurant Process
 Chinese Restaurant Process is a metaphor looks like customers sit at a table in Chinese restaurant.
 All customers except for x_i have allready sat at finite tables.
-New customer $x_i$ will sit at either a table which other customers have allready sat at or a new table.
+New customer x_i will sit at either a table which other customers have allready sat at or a new table.
 New customer tends to sit at a table which has a number of customers more than other tables.
 Probability equation is given by

 ![equa](./readme_images/equation_1.png "eque")